Language education in the United Kingdom: England

 At Key Stage 3 it is compulsory for secondary schools to study modern languages.

 GCSE modern foreign languages and GCSE ancient languages are studied at Key Stage 4.
 Spanish, French, German, Arabic, Bengali, Mandarin, Greek, Gujarati, Modern Hebrew, Italian, Japanese, Latin, Punjabi, Persian, Polish, Portuguese, Russian, Turkish, and Urdu are studied.

 The English Baccalaureate was introduced in 2011, which has modern and ancient language requirements.
 Languages at GCSE are much more popular at single sex secondary schools than for co-educational state secondary schools; many grammar schools are also single sex schools.
 Many language teachers are female; in some secondary schools all language teachers are female, supplying limited role models for some teenage males.

 Sixth-form level

 Modern and classical languages are taught at A-level, with French being most popular (around 8,000) followed by German (around 3,000).
 It is perceived that top grades are difficult to get in language A-levels.

+At A-level you can hope to have around 300 hours of contact time, in total in the language course.
+Combined with that from 11 to 16, it is a total of around 700 hours, when at school for instance, in French.
+But to become proficient in a language, you would largely require around five times that time, to reach most typical proficiencies.

+From 1990 to 1995, A level passes at grade A-C were around 27,000 to 30,000 for French, around 10,500 for German, around 4,700 for Spanish, and around 850 for Italian.
+A level French entries peaked in 1992 with 31,261, staying around 28,000 for the mid-1990s, but plummeted after 1998, with 21,072 in 1999, and 15,614 in 2002.
+For most of the 1990s, German A-level entries stayed at around 10,500, but began to drop after 1999, reaching around 7,000 in 2002.

+Spanish A-level entries started at around 3,800 in 1990, reaching 5,782 in 1999, and were around 5,500 in the early 2000s.